5 Things You Must Do Before You Can Organize Your Life

 4. Get Rid of Distractions

-This is a huge one for me.
-Notifications dinging on my phone and computer and phone calls are the biggest offenders.
-When I need to be focused on something—cleaning, writing, helping kids with homework—I get a lot more done if I put my phone on do not disturb.
-I can always call people back, check email and texts, and look at Facebook when I am finished with the more important stuff.
-It will be there waiting for me.
+This is a huge one.
+Notifications dinging on your phone and computer and phone calls are the biggest offenders.
+When you need to be focused on something—cleaning, writing, helping kids with homework—you will be able get a lot more done if you put your phone on do not disturb.
+You can always call people back, check email and texts, and look at Facebook when you are finished with the more important stuff.
+It will always be there waiting for you.

 When I forget to do this, I find myself breaking focus for every little ding on my phone and so many of them are totally unimportant!
 Just turn them off!